hafiz-asimali1/github-final-project/README.md

 # github-final-project
-This is the Git UI final project as part of DevOps certification
+This is the Git UI final project as part of the DevOps certification